Agonopterix alstroemeriana: Biological control usage

 A. alstroemeriana can now be found throughout the United States.
 In locations where it has intentionally been released as a biological control agent, the species has rapidly established itself.
 In already established areas for the moth, like the Pacific Northwest, A. alstroemeriana can cause serious damage to the poison hemlock plant; wherein hundreds of larvae exist on individual host plants.
 Large areas of Conium maculatum can be killed when caterpillars of A. alstroemeriana exist at these densities.

 Biological control limitations

 The use of A. alstroemeriana as a biological control method has been limited by the scarcity of information on its life history and feeding habits and the ability to harvest the larvae only in early to mid-spring.

-Due to C. maculatum’s ability to serve as a stock for a variety of plant diseases, and to overrun fields growing cattle feed, it has been implicated in killing multiple species of plants.
-Poison hemlock commonly overruns fields growing feed for livestock, which creates the possibility of killing the animals (through hay contamination).
+Since C. maculatum serves as a stock for a variety of plant diseases, and can overrun fields growing cattle feed, it has been implicated in killing livestock through hay contamination.
 Therefore, agriculturalists have made it a priority to address the widespread nature of poison hemlock.

 The number of eggs that A. alstroemeriana lays is known to be associated with the dry weight of the leaf.
 However, oviposition was not correlated positively with the concentration of alkaloids in the poison hemlock, which varies widely among individual plants.
-Therefore, it is difficult to predict whether increased alkaloids in the plant would increase or decrease the use of the hemlock moth as a biological control.